 Removing the Silence

 If you think of any conversation, you realize that it’s natural for people to pause.
 This also happens when you’re on conference calls and waiting for callers to speak.
 I didn’t want to spend time listening to this.
-In one of my audio files, I was able to reduce the listening time from 5h 20m to 4h 25m.
+In one of my audio files, I was able to cut the listening time from 5h 20m to 4h 25m.

 To remove the silence from your audio file,